opus1269/photo-screen-saver/README.md

 * The users own Google Photos Albums
 * A subset of the background photos used by the Chromecast media streaming device
 * Popular and fresh photos from 500<sup>px</sup>
+* Space, earth, and animal photos from reddit
 * Interesting photos from Flickr

 Numerous options are available to control the appearance of the slide show including: